 If a drowsy driver is acting dangerously on the roadways, he or she may face charges of reckless driving in accordance with the Arizona Vehicle Code.
 This class 2 misdemeanor is punishable by fines and a possible 90 days in jail, but more than one occurrence in a 24-month period could lead to a class 1 misdemeanor conviction under Arizona law.
 This carries a revocation of driving privileges and at least 20 days in jail.

 If a drowsy driver’s actions also lead to fatal or serious injury of another person, he or she could be civilly liable for any damages that result.
 In some cases, a prosecutor may choose to pursue charges of vehicular manslaughter when drowsy driving results in death.
-In Arizona, vehicular manslaughter is considered a class 2 felony, and a conviction could lead to four to 10 years’ imprisonment.
+In Arizona, vehicular manslaughter is considered a class 2 felony, and a conviction for this violent crime could lead to four to 10 years’ imprisonment.
 However, the decision to pursue these types of charges will vary widely depending on the circumstances of an accident and the prosecution involved.
+A Glendale violent crimes lawyer can help you build a solid defense for your case.

 Driving Under the Influence in Arizona